 The spread of coronavirus on a global scale is putting medical resources and their supply chains under unprecedented pressure.
+However, 3D printing has a major part to play in easing the strain on the medical industry.

-There are various key applications that additive manufacturing has in the medical sector, including bioprinting, surgery preparation, surgical instruments and custom-made prosthetics.
+There are various key applications that additive manufacturing has in the medical sector, including bio printing, surgery preparation, surgical instruments and custom-made prosthetics.

 However, with the COVID-19 outbreak, specialist additive manufacturers in Italy have responded rapidly to an urgent requirement for valves used in venturi oxygen masks.

-The Venturi System for Oxygen Therapy
+The Venturi System For Oxygen Therapy

 The venturi oxygen mask is named after the venturi barrel, which forces a relatively low flow rate of oxygen through a narrowed jet.